'Awkward' And 'Insecure' Get To The Root Of Writer Issa Rae's Humor

 RAE: (As Issa Dee) My boss founded a nonprofit to help kids from the 'hood, but she didn't hire anybody from the 'hood.

-LISA JOYCE: (As Frieda) I'm torn between the Booker T. Method and the DuBois method.
+CATHERINE CURTIN: (As Joanne) I'm torn between the Booker T. method and the DuBois method.
 What would James Baldwin say is most beneficial for people of color?

 GROSS: OK, and you rap much better than that later...